Charne Visser

 A quiet, contemplative world arrives at Chapters Café as South African-born, Stoke‑on‑Trent–based artist Charne Visser unveils her latest collection, Too young for an existential crisis? — an intimate exploration of stillness, identity, and the emotional weight of modern life.

-Now expanding beyond traditional portraiture, Charne turns her attention to figures situated within interior spaces — environments that echo the inner landscapes of her subjects.
+Now expanding beyond traditional portraiture, Charne turns her attention to figures situated within interior spaces, environments that echo the inner landscapes of her subjects.

-Too young for an existential crisis? examines how environment shapes psychological presence, placing readers, thinkers, and quiet wanderers in serene, nature‑infused interiors.
+About the Collection: Too young for an existential crisis? examines how environment shapes psychological presence, placing readers, thinkers, and quiet wanderers in serene, nature‑infused interiors.
 These scenes offer a gentle retreat from a culture defined by constant connectivity, comparison, and digital overstimulation.

 Key themes woven through the work include: